groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/groupdocs-java-squiggly-annotations-pdf/_index.md

 ## Frequently Asked Questions

 **Q: What makes GroupDocs.Annotation better than other Java PDF libraries?**
 A: GroupDocs.Annotation specializes in annotations while maintaining compatibility with multiple document formats.
 It's specifically designed for annotation workflows, offering features like threaded replies and extensive customization options that general PDF libraries often lack.

 **Q: Can I use this library with Spring Boot applications?**
 A: Absolutely!
 GroupDocs.Annotation integrates seamlessly with Spring Boot.
 You can create REST endpoints that accept document uploads and return annotated PDFs.
 Just remember to handle file uploads properly and consider implementing async processing for large documents.

 **Q: How do I handle documents with different page sizes?**
 A: Always query the page dimensions first using `annotator.getPageInfo(pageIndex)`.
 This returns page width, height, and other metadata.
-Use these values to calculate relative positions instead of hardcoding coordinates.
+Use these values to calculate relative positions instead of hard‑coding coordinates.

 **Q: Is there a way to extract existing annotations from PDFs?**
 A: Yes!
 GroupDocs.Annotation can extract annotations from PDFs that already contain them.
 Use `annotator.get()` to retrieve all annotations, then iterate through them to access properties and content.

-**Q: What's the best approach for handling annotation permissions in multi-user systems?**
+**Q: What's the best approach for handling annotation permissions in multi‑user systems?**
 A: Implement user authentication at the application level before calling GroupDocs methods.
 You can store user information in annotation replies and implement custom logic to control who can modify or delete specific annotations.

 **Q: How do I optimize memory usage when processing hundreds of PDFs?**
-A: Process documents one at a time using try-with-resources blocks, implement document queuing, and consider using Java's parallel streams for CPU-intensive operations.
+A: Process documents one at a time using try‑with‑resources blocks, implement document queuing, and consider using Java's parallel streams for CPU‑intensive operations.
 Also, monitor heap usage and adjust JVM memory settings based on your typical document sizes.

-## Additional Resources
+---

+**Last Updated:** 2026-01-31
+**Tested With:** GroupDocs.Annotation 25.2 for Java
+**Author:** GroupDocs

+**Additional Resources**

 - [GroupDocs.Annotation for Java Documentation](https://docs.groupdocs.com/annotation/java/)
 - [Complete API Reference](https://reference.groupdocs.com/annotation/java/)